linode/apl-docs/docs/product/faq.md

 <details>
   <summary>Is Otomi some kind of Kubeapps</summary>

 We can imagine when looking at the list of all pre-configured and ready-to-use apps, you might get the impression that Otomi is some kind of application catalog for Kubernetes.
 But the opposite is true.
-When you install Otomi, you will get all of these apps and they’re already configured for you, and they will work ou-of-the-box.
+When you install Otomi, you will get all of these apps and they’re already configured for you, and they will work out-of-the-box.
 You can then use the web UI or values repository to adjust the configuration of these apps based on your own requirements.

 </details>